 This is my third and final costume for A Dollar Tree Halloween Series in collaboration with Dollar Tree.
 I had so much fun doing this and will have to continue this theme each year.
 The possibilities are endless and I had a hard time dialing down all the ideas to just three costumes.
-You can check out the previous ones: Skeleton Queen & Greek Goddess
+You can check out the previous ones: Skeleton Queen & Greek Goddess.

 As a mom of 3 boys, I spend most my October sewing getting their costumes ready (major cosplayers).
 This leaves little time for mine.
 Not only that but let’s be real here, Halloween is about the kiddos and they definitely don’t want me parading around in something that will “embarrass” them or a costume that is high maintenance.
 That’s why I love this last minute costume and all you need is a t-shirt and a couple Halloween props from the Dollar Tree.
 The kids will love it and you can participate in all the Halloween festivities hassle free.
 Get the details below on how to make your own Black Widow Costume.